thaykrgl/30DaysOfJavascript/Exercises/Day05/README.md

 console.log(itCompanies);
 ```

-### 12) Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
+### 12) Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies

 ```
 console.log(`${itCompanies[0]}${","} ${itCompanies[1]}${","} ${itCompanies[2]}${","} ${itCompanies[3]}${","} ${itCompanies[4]}${","} ${itCompanies[5]}${","} ${itCompanies[6]} ${"are big IT companies"}`);